savonrb/savon/index.md

 end
 {% endhighlight %}

-The objects mentioned above can also be used after instantiating the client (outside of the block) and the following sections provide details about what they can be used for.
+The three objects mentioned above can also be used after instantiating the client (outside of the block).
+For example:

+{% highlight ruby %}
+client.wsse.credentials "username", "password"
+{% endhighlight %}

+The next sections should give you a pretty good impression on how these objects can be used.

 The WSDL object
 ---------------

-The WSDL object is actually called [Savon::WSDL::Document](http://github.com/rubiii/savon/blob/dev/lib/savon/wsdl/document.rb), but I'll refer to all objects via shortnames.
-You can think of the wsdl as a representation of a WSDL document.
+The wsdl object is actually called [Savon::WSDL::Document](http://github.com/rubiii/savon/blob/eight/lib/savon/wsdl/document.rb), but I'll refer to these objects by shortnames.
+The wsdl object is a representation of a WSDL document.

 ### Inspecting a Service